Steven Finn: 2011: Sri Lanka and India

 Having been dropped from the Test side during the Ashes, Finn faced competition from fast bowlers such as Bresnan and Shahzad to break into the team.
 When Sri Lanka toured in May Finn was included in the Test squad, though missed out on selection for the first match.
 An injury to James Anderson opened up a gap in England's bowling attack and Finn was chosen as his replacement.
 England's fast bowlers struggled to dismiss Sri Lanka, but Finn took 4/108 and in the process became the youngest player to reach 50 Test wickets for England.
 Anderson returned to fitness in time for the next Test and Finn was dropped to make room for him.
 Finn was subsequently dropped from the Test squad to face India in July in favour of Tim Bresnan but recalled as cover for the injured Chris Tremlett ahead of the third Test, though he did not play.
 Towards the end of the season, Finn's bowling was frequently reaching 90 mph.
 He played three ODIs during England's 2011 home season, taking four wickets.
 These included two ODIs against India, where he took figures of 1–54 and 1–44.

 When England toured India in October for five ODIs, senior fast bowlers James Anderson and Stuart Broad were absent, rested and injured respectively.
 Finn was included in the squad.
 In the first ODI he took 1–67 as England suffered a heavy defeat by 126 runs.
 He had no wicket in the second, finishing 0-50.
 He performed better in the next two matches, taking 2–44 and 3–45.
-Finn bowled all of his ten overs in the final match of higher series, finishing with 2–47 as England lost by 95 runs.
+Finn bowled all of his ten overs in the final match of the series, finishing with 2–47 as England lost by 95 runs.
 Finn finished as England's leading wicket-taker in the series with 8 dismissals at an average of 31.62.
 Commenting on Finn's performance in the series, which England lost 5–0, coach Andy Flower said "Coming into the series he wasn't a first-choice limited-overs cricketer for us.
 But he has been the outstanding bowler in our side."
 Finn took 3–22 in a T20 match against India following the ODI series.
 After the tour Finn exploited a gap in England's international schedule to join Otago to gain experience.